-They are the commonest type abdominal wall herniation (up to 80% 3) and are most often acquired.
-There is recognised male predilection with a M:F ratio of up to 7:1 3.
+They are the commonest type of abdominal wall herniation (up to 80% 3) and are most often acquired.
+There is a recognized male predilection with an M:F ratio of up to 7:1 3.

 It is broadly divided into two types:

 All of the following confer an increased risk for indirect inguinal hernia:

 - urologic conditions (e.g. cryptorchidism, hypospadias or epispadias, bladder exstrophy, ambiguous genitalia)